How to start an online auto parts business

 Google Shopping Ads tend to have a good clickthrough rate (CTR) and conversion rate, and a well-optimized product page helps.
 Text-based Google Search ads direct clicks to any URL on your website you want, and Google Shopping Ads must direct to a final product page.

-3. Grow your auto parts business with Facebook Ads
+3. Should you grow your auto parts business with Facebook Ads?

 Facebook organic reach has been plummeting every year from over 15% of your followers in 2015 to only 1% or 2% today.
 Facebook has clearly changed from a platform to build followers organically, to a pay-to-play social platform.
 If you want to reach a relevant audience on Facebook in 2019, but still keep it very targeted, Facebook Ads are an option for you.